mikewren/PocketMesh/docs/User_Guide.md

 1. Go to **Contacts** tab.
 2. Find a contact with the **Room** type (purple marker on map).
 3. Tap to open the room conversation.
+4. If the room requires authentication, you'll be prompted to enter credentials.

+### Room Authentication

+When connecting to a room that requires authentication:

+1. An authentication sheet will appear automatically.
+2. Enter the required credentials (username/password or authentication code).
+3. If the room is already in your chat list but disconnected, tap it to show the authentication sheet and reconnect.
+4. Once authenticated, you can send and receive messages.

 ### Room Features